beyarkay/masters-thesis/src/02_background.md

 between the $F_1$-score and precision and recall.
 This has the unfortunate implication that a plot showing the unweighted precision and unweighted recall of a model does _not_ allow the viewer to infer its unweighted $F_1$-score.

+# Binary and Multi-class Classifiers \label{sec:02-binary-and-multi-class-classifiers}

+Some classification algorithms have support for multi-class classification built-in to the classification procedure.
+Examples would be Feed Forward Neural Networks or Decision trees.
+The training and classification procedure for these algorithms does not depend on whether the task is binary or multi-class classification.

+Other classification algorithms only support binary classification and cannot natively perform multi-class classification.
+Examples would be Hidden Markov Models or Support Vector Machines.
+Binary classification algorithms can be converted into $n$-class ($n>2$) classification algorithms by creating an ensemble of $n$ binary classifiers.
+In this setup, the $i$\textsuperscript{th}
+binary classifier would be trained to predict if a given observation belongs either to class $i$ or to some class other than class $i$.

+To predict the class of an observation, each of these $n$ classifiers will make a prediction for that same observation.
+A well trained ensemble will have only one binary classifier predicting YES and all other classifiers predicting NO for a given observation.
+This procedure for using an ensemble of binary classifiers as a multi-class classifier is called one-vs-rest classification.